-John Cullen, Director
+John Cullen, CEO & Director

 Mr. Cullen is a co-founder of JHI Associates.
 He has 30 years experience in public company financing, corporate / capital structuring and management.
 Following 15 years in the Canadian investment brokerage industry, including 10 years with Nesbitt Burns, Mr. Cullen has founded a number of public companies in the international resource sector.

 In addition to being a co-founder of JHI, Mr. Cedoz is an internationally recognized expert on the impact of geopolitics on the global energy market.
 He has over 15 years of experience in identifying and financing oil and gas projects in the United States, Western Canada and West Africa.
 In addition, Mr. Cedoz has also been an advisor to heads of state, foreign government agencies, financial institutions and energy service companies around the world on energy policy and investment opportunities including development of fiscal regimes to attract direct foreign investment in the resource sector and how to use royalty income to create multi-generational economic development opportunities for host governments.
 He has a B.A. (cum laude) in History & Political Science from the University of Dayton and a law degree from The Catholic University of America in Washington, DC.

 Richard Boyce, Executive Vice President & Director

 Mr. Richard G. Boyce is a co-founder and JHI’s Executive Vice President.
 He is also a senior partner in dB, LLC, a petroleum advisory consultancy based in Dallas, Texas.